-The Escalante River and some of its tributaries wind through the Grand Staircase Escalante National Monument, creating a maze of intricate canyons just waiting to be explored.
+The Escalante River and some of its tributaries wind through the Grand Staircase Escalante National Monument, creating a maze of intricate canyons, perfect for exploring.
 While many of the Escalante River slot canyons are accessible from Glen Canyon National Recreation Area and the southern tip of Lake Powell, Hole-in-the-Rock Road offers vehicular access from Escalante to several popular slot canyons in the Dry Fork area.

-Peek-a-boo Gulch and Spooky Gulch are located within minutes of each other, about 26 miles south of Escalante on the Hole-in-the-Rock Road.
-Individually, the distance to Peek-a-boo Gulch is two miles roundtrip and Spooky Gulch is just over three miles roundtrip, or they can be combined for a 3.5-mile loop.
-Both slot canyons are close together and only moderately difficult, but still requiring sure footing, some rock-scrambling agility and in some cases the ability to squeeze through tight spaces.
+Peek-a-boo Gulch and Spooky Gulch are within minutes of each other, about 26 miles south of Escalante on the Hole-in-the-Rock Road.
+Individually, the distance to Peek-a-boo Gulch is two miles roundtrip and Spooky Gulch is just over three miles roundtrip.
+Combining the two slot canyons creates a 3.5-mile loop.
+Both slot canyons are only moderately difficult, but still require sure footing, some rock-scrambling agility and in some cases the ability to squeeze through tight spaces.

-Peek-a-boo and Spooky can be hiked year-round, but be cautious of mud, water, and weather, and never hike the drainages during rain.
-Combined hiking time for both canyons is about 2-4 hours.
+Peek-a-boo and Spooky are accessible year-round, but be cautious of mud, water and weather.
+Never hike the drainages during rain.
+The combined hiking time for both canyons is about 2-4 hours.
 To reach Peek-a-boo Gulch and Spooky Gulch from Escalante, take Scenic Byway 12 to Hole-in-the-Rock Road.
 Drive south for about 26 miles to Dry Fork Road and head northeast to the trailhead parking area.
-The Dry Fork turnoff is a rugged, sandy road best suited for four-wheel drive vehicles.
+The Dry Fork turnoff is a rugged, sandy road best suited for four-wheel-drive vehicles.
 At the end of Dry Fork Road, an overlook sits 300 feet above the canyons.
 A short descent leads to Dry Fork’s sandy bed.
 The trailhead for Peek-a-boo Gulch slot canyon is straight ahead, toward the north, and the trailhead to Spooky Gulch slot canyon is a bit farther down to the east.